-Despite receiving a surprising 73 points out of 100 for transparency from Fashion Revolution’s Fashion Transparency Index, H&M recently removed their Supplier Compliance data from their Supplier List, meaning it is no longer possible to see whether all comply (or in the case of previous years, do not comply).
+- Between 2020 and 2021, the brand removed their Supplier Compliance data from their Supplier List, meaning it is no longer possible to see whether all comply (or in the case of previous years, do not comply).

-In 2020, H&M stopped paying its contracted garment factories using covid-19 as an excuse.
+- In 2020, H&M stopped paying its contracted garment factories using covid-19 as an excuse.
 After external pressure, they promised to pay their garment factories – but the incident should never have happened in the first place.

 This snippet is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.

 Data for this review is taken from the brand’s website, corporate website, and Wikipedia.
-The Transparency Rating is from Fashion Transparency Index 2020.
+The Transparency Rating is from Fashion Transparency Index 2021.
 The Sustainability Rating is from Good On You.